Real estate terms: top ten terms to know when buying a home

 Also referred to as settlement costs, these are expenses over and above the price of the property that are paid when you close the home.
 Common closing costs can include origination, appraisal and escrow fees, title and mortgage insurance, as well as discount points.

 Defined by Realtor.com as “a legally binding contract signed by home buyers and sellers that confirms that they agree upon a certain purchase price, closing date, and other terms.”4 Also known as a sale agreement, a real estate purchase agreement protects both the buyer and the seller.
 Price, closing target date, contingencies, earnest money deposit amount, details about who pays for what and itemized closing costs are often included.5

 An organization in a subdivision, planned community, or condominium complex that makes and enforces rules for its properties.
 When purchasing a home tied to an HOA, you are obligated to be a member.
 You are also responsible for paying monthly or annual fees for the upkeep of common areas and building maintenance costs.
 Common areas may include parks, tennis courts, elevators or swimming pools.
 Fees differ in each community, so be sure to research your specific HOA fees before applying for financing.
 Find more facts about HOAs.

-Are you ready to put these terms to use?
+Now that you learned all about common real estate terms, are you ready to put these terms to use?
 Working with a lender to learn how much home you can afford is an excellent first step when considering buying a new home.
 Pre-approval for a home loan typically costs you nothing but gives you a goal of what homes you can afford, as well as how much money you need for a down payment.
-Connect with a knowledgeable residential loan officer in your community to start the mortgage pre-approval process.
+Now that you know the most common real estate terms and are ready to begin your journey to home ownership, connect with a knowledgeable residential loan officer in your community to start the mortgage pre-approval process.

 1 What Is a Mortgage?
 Home Loan Basics Explained – Realtor.com